futoshi-futami/GP-and-GPLVM/README.md

 # GP-and-GPLVM

-This repository contains code for GP and GPLVM (including random fourier expansion)
+This repository contains code for Deep GP and Deep GPLVM (including random fourier expansion)

 The code is written in python and uses the Theano.